Schedule a Consultation

 Legal Process for Suing an Executor

 Beneficiaries can pursue legal relief for an executor’s breaches of fiduciary duty by filing an action in the probate proceeding to remove and replace the executor and obtain a compensation award for the estate’s or the beneficiaries’ losses.
-A beneficiary can begin the legal process for suing an executor by filing a petition with the probate court presiding over the estate administration.
+A beneficiary can begin the legal process for suing an executor by petitioning the probate court presiding over the estate administration.
 The petition should outline the allegations against the executor and describe what relief the beneficiary or beneficiaries want, such as the removal of the executor or an award of financial compensation.
 After serving the petition on the executor and other interested parties, such as other beneficiaries, the parties may engage in limited discovery before a court hearing where each side can present evidence, witness testimony, and legal arguments.

 After considering the parties’ evidence and arguments, the probate court will decide whether the petitioner has proven that the executor breached their fiduciary duties.
-The probate court may choose to remove the executor for breaching their fiduciary duties and replace them with another individual.
+The probate court may remove the executor for breaching their fiduciary duties and replace them with another individual.
 Alternatively, the court can order the executor to take specific actions to remedy their breach, such as distributing assets.
 The court may also order the executor to compensate the estate or its beneficiaries for financial losses caused by the breach.

 Contact Our Firm Today for Help Asserting Your Beneficiary Rights Against an Executor